 If you receive other error codes, refer to the full list of CoinGecko API status codes to troubleshoot them. -

-API Key or Endpoint Issues
+API Key or Connection Issues

 Inaccurate Gain/Loss Calculations